-For the average person, it means to do whatever it takes to make it.
-With all our effort.
-Often embarrassed to admit our critical situation to others creates a pocket of stress untold.
+For the average person, it means to do whatever it takes to make it – with all our effort.
+You and I both get embarrassed to admit our critical situation to others.
+And this creates a pocket of stress, untold.

 Every one of us wants certain things.
 We want answers.
 We want significance.
 We want to be part of whole.
 A collaborative meeting was initiated in 2013 to address the topic and a growing need for men exiting various state and local corrective programs, along with those suffering chronic homelessness in the Greater Gwinnett area.